jkgo232/Gizmo-Analysis/README.md

 ###track_galaxy_properties

-Newer version with better comments throughout - please see the script for a detatiled description
+Newer version with better comments throughout - please see the script for a detatiled description (The structure and functions for this script were initialized by Claude.ai and debugged/edited/updated by me - this works, but is prone to losing the HOP galaxy at high redshift - a better tracking algorithm is in development)

 Tracks a galaxy identified by HOP group ID backwards in time using particle IDs, computing a comprehensive set of structural, kinematic,